kikitux/packer-vagrant-oracle/packer/README.md

 ### Basics of packer

-I will explain the basic of packer.

 * a json template is created
-* packer is invoqued to build a machine with all the information included in the json template file
+* packer is called to build a machine with all the information included in the json template file

 As part of the build, as we are using Oracle Linux (same apply for other EL linux), we will be using a kickstart file that be used to automate the installation